Fightlite/Fightlite/README.md

 I love ❤️ coding, learning cutting-edge technologies for high-performance development, solving critical issues for clients and society, making life better 🌍.

-From my perspective, nothing is impossible, even it is a new field, as long as I always keep trying, willing to learn new things, work hard, "learn one, practice ten".
+From my perspective, nothing is impossible, even it is a new field, as long as I keep trying, willing to learn new things, hard-working, "learn one, practice ten".
 I believe I can conquer anything 🏆🏆🏆.

 *" Living, Learning, and Coding."*